kylpo/notes/Constelation.md

 Dream would be to have a wysiwyg editor for scaffolding/setup.
 Like CRA for starting project, then "eject" to code for more complicated tasks.
 Works well if wysiwyg builds on constelation primitives and elements.
 - [Mark Dalgleish on Twitter: "Prediction: WYSIWYG got a bad name in the document era, but we'll see it come back in the component era where it makes way more sense."](https://twitter.com/markdalgleish/status/867950728626585600)

+Big update that brings design closer to code.
+Draw & create layouts in Framer, then switch to code to add interaction.

 Design with GUI, then drop in to code, like: [Framer on Twitter: "Meet Framer Design.
 Draw & create layouts in Framer, then switch to Code to add interaction.
 A complete workflow at https://t.co/0QuedjsrmR https://t.co/pds5PawUsv"](https://twitter.com/framer/status/869933736313278464)

 scene/stage/etc